-- Save on holidays to Antigua with Thomas Cook
+- Save up to 10% on holidays to Antigua

 Metric (°C / mm) | Imperial (°F / inches)

 The dual-island nation of Antigua and Barbuda lies at the northern end of the eastern Caribbean island chain.
-It was a British colony for centuries and today exists as an independent country within the Commonwealth.
 Tourism is by far the mainstay of the economy, employing more than half of the islanders, who are mainly of African decent.

 Much of Antigua is surrounding by coral reefs, which attract a diverse and colourful array of marine life.
 The warm coastal waters are calm, clear, and blue making conditions ideal for snorkelling and scuba diving.

 The island of Barbuda is rarely visited by tourists.
 Nevertheless, it has beautiful and deserted beaches and the few local residents are hopelessly outnumbered by a large colony of distinctive frigate birds.

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 *affiliate links: find out how we are funded and why this helps us remain free to use.